Tiamat-Tech/elements/README.md

   <img alt="Discord" src="https://discord.com/assets/fc0b01fe10a0b8c602fb0106d8189d9b.png" height="64">
 </a>

 # Installation
 Run `npm install @candycode/elements` or `yarn add @candycode/elements` in an existing React project.
-Then continue following instructions for one or more of the following component APIs.
+Continue following instructions for one or more of the following component APIs to assemble your own custom React components with their own unique appearance and behavior.

 # Carousel

 <details><summary>📃 <b>Component API</b></summary>

 These atomic components can be used to assemble a custom **&lt;Carousel&gt;** component.
 Every rendered component accepts `className` and `style` props (as well as all other props accepted by a React DOM node).
-These props may be used to supplement the basic styles provided in the `styles.css` file, which must be manually added to the project and contain only the minimal CSS necessary for the carousel to function.
+These props may be used to supplement the basic styles provided in the `styles.css` file (and the "supporting styles" section below), which must be manually added to your project and contain only the minimal CSS necessary for the carousel to function.

 ## Carousel state